qeeg/cpp-io/README.md

 {
 	unsigned int value = 42;

 	// Create a stream.
-This stream will write to dynamically allocated memory std::io::output_memory_stream s;
+This stream will write to dynamically allocated memory. std::io::output_memory_stream s;

-	// Write the value to the stream std::io::write(s, value);
+	// Write the value to the stream. std::io::write(s, value);

-	// Get reference to the buffer of the stream const auto& buffer = s.get_buffer();
+	// Get reference to the buffer of the stream. const auto& buffer = s.get_buffer();

-	// Print the buffer
+	// Print the buffer.
 	for (auto byte : buffer)
 	{
 		std::cout << std::to_integer<int>(byte) << ' ';